Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Model and method

 In a diagrammatic language, Eq.~\eqref{eq:disorder} results in the summation of rainbow-type disorder diagrams, but neglects diagrams with crossing disorder lines.
 This treatment does not capture interference effects and hence localization physics.
-We focus on the weak disorder regime (where $\gamma$ is smaller than the antiferromagnetic gap size as well as the hopping amplitude), in which the self-consistent Born approximation is supposed to be valid.
+Since we directly simulate the real-time evolution (implementing a probe pulse and measuring the current) to extract nonlinear response signals, our calculation is equivalent to including ladder-type vertex corrections in nonlinear susceptibilities (see, e.g., Ref.~\citeonline{salvador2025}~and~\citeonline{tsuji2026}).
+We focus on the weak disorder regime (where $\gamma$ is smaller than the antiferromagnetic gap size as well as the hopping amplitude), in which the self-consistent Born approximation is supposed to be valid. {Figure~\ref{fig:self-energy} shows the Feynman diagrams for the self-energy contributions defined in Eqs.~\eqref{eq:se1},~\eqref{eq:se2}~and~\eqref{eq:disorder}.}